 Does CBD Isolate Have any Advantages?

-CBD on its own is powerful stuff that can calm you down without getting you high.
-It is a safe, legal, non-addictive medicine that can treat everything from anxiety to pain.
+CBD, on its own, is powerful stuff that can calm you down without getting you high.
+It is a safe, legal, non-addictive compound that may offer many health benefits to those who use it.

 CBD isolate does not have a smell or taste.
 Some people make edibles using CBD isolate so that it does not affect the taste.
 Its tastelessness and its predictable effects can be advantages.